SimFL-Lab/SimFL-Lab.github.io/_posts/2022-09-02-Workshop_CNS.md

 2022 LG CNS Enture & SimFL Lab exchange meeting was held at PNU on August 19, 2022.

-All SimFL Lab members and LG CNS Enture attended the workshop.
+ LG CNS Enture and all SimFL Lab members attended the workshop.